 Further developments in waste management at the University will be at least partially dependent upon changes in Covid-19 restrictions and the extent of the return to on-site learning/working.
+The Sustainability Lab and CEPT plan to hold other events throughout the year in a format suitable to the restrictions at the time.

-6.3 Energy Consumption
+7.3 Energy Consumption